Teeth that are severely decayed or otherwise damaged can have a profoundly negative impact on your oral health.

-If a large cavity, crack, or other trauma has significantly damaged your tooth, a crown can strengthen its structure.
+If a large cavity, crack, or injury has significantly damaged your tooth, a crown can strengthen its structure.

-When you undergo treatment for an endodontic infection, the dentist will typically place a permanent crown.
+When you undergo treatment for a root canal infection, your dentist will typically cap the tooth with a crown for reinforcement.

 Missing or Extracted Teeth

-If you have missing teeth due to gum disease or other causes, a crown supported by a dental implant can complete your smile.
+If you have missing teeth due to severe decay or gum disease, a crown supported by a dental implant will replace the entire tooth structure.